Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 $ ls *\**
 ```

-Armed with this information, you're ready to start learning the key Bash commands that every sysadmin should know.
+Armed with this information about Bash syntax, you're ready to start learning the key Bash commands that every sysadmin should know.